tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_on_a_USB_key.md

     it's ok, delete it (d) and write changes (w).
 Now return to cfdisk.
 -   It is highly recommended to review the Tips for Minimizing SSD Read/Writes on the SSD wiki article prior to selecting a filesystem.
-    To sum up, ext4 without a journal should be fine.
+    To sum up, ext4 without a journal should be fine, which can be created with # mkfs.ext4 -O ^has_journal /dev/sdXX.
 Recognize that flash has a limited number of writes, and a journaling file system will take some of these as the journal is updated.
-For this same reason, it is best to forgo a swap partition.
+For this same reason, it is best to forget the swap partition.
 Note that this does not affect installing onto a USB hard drive.
 -   Before creating the initial RAM disk # mkinitcpio -p linux, in /etc/mkinitcpio.conf add the block hook to the hooks array right after udev.
 This is necessary for appropriate module loading in early userspace.
+-   If you want to be able to continue to use the UFD device as a cross-platform removable drive, this can be accomplished by creating a partition housing an appropriate file system (most likely NTFS).
+    Note that the data partition may need to be the first partition on the device, as Windows assumes that there can only be one partition on a removable device, and will happily automount an EFI system partition otherwise.
+Remember to install dosfstools and ntfs-3g.
+    Some tools are available online that may allow you to flip the removable media bit on your UFD device this would trick operating systems into treating your UFD device as an external hard disk and allow you to use whichever partitioning scheme you choose.

+Warning:It is not possible to flip the removable media bit on every UFD device and attempting to use software that is incompatible with your device may damage it.
+Attempting to flip the removable media bit is not recommended.

 Configuration
 -------------